 What Is a Quantitative Doctor of Business Administration (DBA) With an Emphasis in Data Analytics?

-GCU’s quantitative DBA with an Emphasis in Data Analytics focuses on interpreting numeric data by using statistical tools to clean data, assess reliability and analyze data.
+The quantitative DBA with an Emphasis in Data Analytics from Grand Canyon University (GCU) focuses on interpreting numeric data by using statistical tools to clean data, assess reliability and analyze data.
 This program differs from our qualitative DBA with an Emphasis in Data Analytics, which focuses on examining events to better understand an observed phenomenon.
 Students enrolled in both of these programs must draft a written dissertation to showcase their findings.

 Create, Interpret and Share Data With a DBA with an Emphasis in Data Analytics

-Advance your knowledge of evidence-based theories and practices with Grand Canyon University’s online DBA with an Emphasis in Data Analytics degree.
+Advance your knowledge of evidence-based theories and practices with GCU’s online DBA with an Emphasis in Data Analytics degree.
 This dynamic and innovative degree program empowers learners to enhance their leadership skills and meet the demands of 21st century business architecture.

 Offered by the College of Doctoral Studies, our DBA in Data Analytics is designed for business executives, as well as industry and community leaders.
 Learners will begin the dissertation process right from the start, making use of mentoring from fully-qualified faculty members as they conduct original research and shape raw data into a polished academic dissertation.